 TL;DR

 • Product DNA is not static.
-As a company moves upmarket, several structural dimensions often shift at once.
+As a company moves upmarket through $5M, $10M, $20M, and $50M+ ARR milestones, several structural dimensions shift at once — buyer map, activation path, pricing model, and growth motion.

-• The usual pattern is the same: buyer-user map becomes more complex, activation gets more phased, pricing gets less self-serve, and the motion becomes more hybrid.
+• The usual pattern is the same: buyer-user map becomes more layered, activation gets phased instead of instant, pricing moves from self-serve to quote-based, and the growth motion becomes hybrid.

 • Many scale problems are really misclassification problems.
-Teams keep running the earlier-stage playbook against a product that now serves a different buyer and rollout path.
+Teams keep running the earlier-stage playbook against a product that now serves a different buyer with a different rollout path and different buying committee.

 The playbook that got you to $5M ARR can break at $20M.